 Which producer lost weight?
 And which one gained weight?

 All the latest stories brought to you by Kirk Minihane.

-Dino, Gerry and Kirk look back at their weekend in Fort Myers.
-Who visited Mommy and Daddy over the weekend?More from this show
+Dino, Gerry and Kirk look at the talented father-son duo.More from this show

 It looked like Ben Roethlisberger was on his cell phone during last night's Thursday Night Football game against the Ravens.
 Should this be a big issue?
 Do Patriots fans have reason to be upset that the NFL isn't making this a big deal?More from this show